skip to main content

 How does the UK Autumn Budget 2024 affect people planning to move to the UK?

-There have been significant changes announced in 2024 and clarified in this budget that will impact anybody moving to the UK.
-This article provides an explanation of the changes to tax and financial matters that we announced during the budget.
+There have been significant changes announced and clarified in the autumn budget that will impact anybody moving to the UK.
+This article provides an explanation of the changes to tax and financial matters announced during the budget.

 Last reviewed/updated 15 November 2024